rainbowtrekkers Junkersdorf

 4.5 Nutrition

-Our kindergarten is catered by a local catering company, which prepares lunch fresh and delivers it warm every day.
-The meal plan, which changes weekly, is put together and balanced in a child-oriented way.
-Breakfast and healthy snacks for between meals are provided by the pedagogical professionals.
+Our day care center is supplied by a local caterer who prepares and delivers the hot lunch fresh daily.
+The weekly changing menu is child-friendly and well-balanced.
+Breakfast and healthy snacks for in-between meals are provided by the pedagogical staff.

 The menu at rainbowtrekkers is vegetarian.
-In the selection of food and the composition of our meals, the caterer follows the recommendations of the German Society for Nutrition (Deutsche Gesellschaft für Ernährung).
+When selecting the ingredients and the composition of our meals, the caterer follows the recommendations of the German Nutrition Society.

 Transitions are a challenging developmental task for children, which we sensitively structure and individually support in our kindergarten.

-At the beginning of the kindergarten period there is always a settling-in phase, which is based on the Berlin Model (you will find more details on the subject of settling-in in the Framework Concept).
+At the beginning of the kindergarten period there is a settling-in phase, which is based on our tailor made settling-in concept.

 The transition from kindergarten to school is a milestone in every child’s life.
-One of our goals is to prepare each child for school according to his or her development.
-In the last year of kindergarten, the pre-school children in Junkersdorf take part in a bilingual pre-school program within the Dinosaurs’ group, which is jointly designed by multilingual professionals.
+One of our goals is to prepare each child for school according to their development.
+In the last year of kindergarten, the pre-school children in Junkersdorf take part in a bilingual pre-school program within the Dinosaurs group, this is jointly designed by the pedagogues in the group.

-The development of the children in relation to their ability to go to school is especially observed, documented and regularly reflected upon with the parents.
-The “pre-school year” is a challenging and exciting time for all those involved, which makes close cooperation with those involved all the more important.
+The development of the children with regard to their school readiness is particularly observed, documented, and regularly reflected upon with the parents.
+The “preschool year” is a challenging and exciting time for all children, which is why close cooperation with all those involved is all the more important and has been supplemented by a special preschool concept.

-Our kindergarten cooperates with the Ildefons-Herwegen-Gemeinschaftsgrundschule, which is also located in Junkersdorf.
-The cooperation offers the possibility for children to gain a first impression of the school system and to exchange their skills and competences and to prepare them for starting school.
+Transitions to school play a role here, which is why we work together with the Ildefons-Herwegen-Gemeinschaftsgrundschule, which is also located in Junkersdorf.
+The cooperation offers the opportunity to get a first impression of the school system and to exchange skills and competences and to prepare the children for school entry.
+Further cooperation in the context of school is currently being developed.

 Meet the principal: Silke Blietschau